 GIS 4860 Internet Mapping (4 Credits)

 Creating web-based maps allows city and local governments, businesses, and other organizations to publish, discover, and share geospatial information.
 This course introduces the fundamentals of various web-based mapping systems and software applications.
 Students complete comprehensive projects, each resulting in the creation of a working web site using different technologies.
 Students make use of WMS (Web Map Services) and WFS (Web Feature Services), integrating them into their web sites and creating their own web map service.
-Prerequisite: GIS 4101 and GIS 4504 or similar GIS course and/or work experience.
+Prerequisite: GIS 4101 or similar GIS course and/or work experience.